4 Tips for Reviewing Financials

 Quorum

 A quorum is a very important issue related to board meetings.
-The term “quorum” refers to the minimum number of members that must participate in order to conduct business.
+The term “quorum” refers to the minimum number of members participating to conduct business.
 If there are not enough members to make up the quorum, the meeting can’t be held, and actions can’t be taken.
-Quorum requirements are typically defined in your Bylaws.
+Quorum requirements are defined in your Bylaws.

 Notice for Regular Board Meetings